OpenGVLab/InternVideo/InternVideo2/multi_modality/README.md

 You can find all the models and the scripts in [MODEL_ZOO](./MODEL_ZOO.md).

+We primarily have two types of models:

+InternVideo2-1B-s2: This model utilizes BERT as the text encoder and supports two retrieval modes: similarity computation and video-text matching.
+It is limited to **English language support**.
+InternVideo2-1B-clip: This model employs a large language model (LLM) as the text encoder, supporting similarity-based retrieval.
+It accommodates **both English and Chinese languages**.

 ## Demo of Using InternVideo2 in Your Work
 We give a short instructions of accessing and utilizing InternVideo2-stage2 in [demo_video_text_retrieval.ipynb](demo_video_text_retrieval.ipynb).
 You can refer to [DEMO_USAGE_GUIDE](DEMO_USAGE_GUIDE.md) to complete the configuration and execution of the demo.